The AI Already Has an Opinion About Your Hotel. The Question Is Whose.

 AGR published the complete KFO framework publicly.
 No paywall.
 No gated report.
 Any hotel can read it and attempt implementation.
 The full framework is here: Knowledge Formation Optimization (KFO)

-The reason we published it openly is the same reason we are describing the problem plainly on this page: hotels need to understand what is happening to their identity in AI systems before they can act on it.
+The reason we published it openly is the same reason we are describing the problem plainly on this page: hotels need to understand how they are being represented in AI-mediated discovery before they can act on it.

 But reading the framework is not the same as executing it correctly.

-For a hotel that has spent twenty years accumulating mixed intermediary signals, a poorly executed KFO layer does not improve the problem.
-It deepens it.
+For a hotel that has spent twenty years accumulating mixed intermediary descriptions, poorly executed KFO work can add another inconsistent layer instead of correcting the record.

 The instruction manual is free.
 Getting it wrong has a cost.